aiven/devportal/docs/products/postgresql/howto/migrate-db-to-aiven-via-console.rst

     Identify your role name in the ``Role name`` column and check if it has the ``Superuser`` attribute assigned in the ``Attributes`` column.
 If not, request it from your system administrator.

 .. topic:: No superuser permissions?
-Install `aiven_extras`.
+Install ``aiven_extras``.

-   If you don't have superuser permissions, but you still want to use the continuous migration, you can install the `aiven_extras` extension on the source database using the following command:
+   If you don't have superuser permissions, but you still want to use the continuous migration, you can install the ``aiven_extras`` extension on the source database using the following command:

    .. code-block:: bash

-      CREATE EXTENSION aiven_extras CASCADE;
+      CREATE EXTENSION `aiven_extras` CASCADE;

-.. topic:: No superuser permissions and no `aiven_extras`?
+.. topic:: No superuser permissions and no ``aiven_extras``?
 Migrate using the dump method.

-   Without superuser permissions or `aiven_extras` installed, you cannot use the continuous migration.
+   Without superuser permissions or ``aiven_extras`` installed, you cannot use the continuous migration.
 In that case, you can migrate your database using the dump method if you have the following permissions:

    * Connect
    * Select on all tables in the database
    * Select on all the sequences in the database

-   For the instruciton on how to perform a dump, skip a few sections that follow and go straight to :ref:`Migrate a database <migrate-in-console>`.
+   For the instruction on how to perform a dump, skip a few sections that follow and go straight to :ref:`Migrate a database <migrate-in-console>`.

 Prerequisites
 -------------

 * Logical replication is enabled on the source database.
-* You have superuser permissions or the `aiven_extras` extention installed on the source database.
+* You have superuser permissions or the ``aiven_extras`` extension installed on the source database.
 * Source database's hostname or IP address are :doc:`accessible from the public Internet </docs/platform/howto/public-access-in-vpc>`.
 * You have the source database's credentials and reference data